lawrenceevalyn/MASTERS-ESSAY/research-log.md

+## 15 September 2014

+Updated to-do list in preparation for meeting with Dr Miles.
+Current plan: no topic modeling, because there just doesn't seem to be any reason for it.
+Instead, a variety of frquency-based analyses, looking for evidence of gendered difference, first in plot summaries and then in *Udolpho* vs. *Monk*.

 ## 1 September 2014

 Full texts are done!!
 162 of 208 exist in some kind of digital form; of those, 7 are human-corrected OCR, 115 are horrid OCR, and 40 are PDFs.